mohitxskull/scripts/README.md

 - Discard both versions and start over.

 It has easy to use menus and will clear the terminal screen after each step.

+### `obf.sh`
+source: `obf.sh`

+this is a very simple script to ofuscate bash scripts.

+points to remember:
+- it does not check for syntax errors or anything like that.
+- it just base64 encodes the script and then decodes it and evals it.
+- it is not meant to be used for anything serious.
+- it is just a fun little project.

+usage: `obf.sh <script>`